 So, what’s the big deal with unicorns and Scotland?
 In this article, we hope to answer all your burning questions about this majestic beast.

 Well, that depends on who you talk to.
 I’m guessing your five-year old niece’s answer will be a firm “yes.”
-There are also many adults that believe too.
-But the unicorn has, sadly, always been a mythical creature.

 There was a time in history, however, when the general population believed they existed.
 This belief was perpetuated by rhinoceros and narwhal horns showing up in strange places.
 People were better with their imagination than scientific enquiry back then, so this was enough to convince them that these horned beasts roamed the land.